Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```

-So we can now check UTxOs again.And we see this has changed.So this one here is now that one, so that remained untouched.But this one was spent and the new one was created here.And we see that the original 450 000 ADA are now 452 608 ADA, so the rewards  have indeed been added.
+We can now check UTxOs again, and here we see this has changed.
+As expected, the second one was spent and the new one was created here.
+We see that the original 449,999 ADA are now 452,241 ADA, so the rewards have indeed been added.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/query-stake-address-info-user1.sh